 Set Current Location

-The ornate turrets of the regal Rosenberg Castle can be seen piercing the sky from a far distance, much like the far-reaching impact of Danish royalty.
-Built by charming Danish monarch Christian IV in characteristic Dutch Renaissance style, the castle has an almost fairy-tale-like location in Kongens Have.
+The regal Rosenberg Castle can be seen from a far distance, much like the far-reaching impact of Danish royalty.
+Built by Danish monarch Christian IV in characteristic Dutch Renaissance style, the castle has an almost fairy-tale like architecture in Kongens Have.
 Rosenborg was originally a summer mansion outside the walls of the city, and was used as the royal residence sometime during the early eighteenth century.
-The castle is well-renowned for its opulently decorated rooms and copper roof, although the pièce de résistance is the Great Hall.
+The castle is well-renowned for its decorated rooms and copper roof, although the main attraction is the Great Hall.
 It is known to feature stunning stucco ceilings, royal insignia, delicate frescoes and twelve tapestries that detail the victories of the throne in the Scanian War.
-The castle is surrounded by moats, and just outside the castle an exquisite rose garden makes its way along the manicured landscape.
-Ever since the absolutist monarchy, Rosenborg has been the home of the royal crown jewels and also serves as a museum of the royal family.
+The castle is surrounded by moats, and just outside the castle, a rose garden makes its way along the landscape.
+Rosenborg has been the home of the royal crown jewels and also serves as a museum of the royal family.

 Built by Frederik V to celebrate the 300th anniversary of the House of Oldenborg, Amalienborg consists of four palaces built around a square.
-These are Moltkes Palace (Christian VII's palace), Schackske Palace (Christians IX's palace and residence of Queen Margrethe and Prince Henrik), Levetzau Palace (Christian VIII's palace) and Brockdorfske Palace (Frederik VIII's palace and residence of Crown Prince Frederik and Crown Princess Mary).
+These are Moltkes Palace (Christian VII's palace), Schackske Palace, Levetzau Palace and Brockdorfske Palace.
 Architect Niels Eigtved was heavily influenced by the Rococo style.
 Of the four palaces, Moltkes Palace is considered the most outstanding.
 When Christiansborg burned down in 1794, the royal family moved to Amalienborg, and since then it has been their official residence.
 The square is dominated by Saly's equestrian statue of Frederik V (1723-1766) which, together with the palace buildings, forms a breathtaking architectural ensemble.
-Lovers of the royal family flock to the square once a year to celebrate Queen Margrethe's birthday.
+Fans of the royal family flock to the square once a year to celebrate Queen Margrethe's birthday.
 Two of the four palaces are open to the public on weekends from July to October.